 Sadly, I can't recommend this product for timid dogs.
 In my video review, you can hear the sound it makes when it launches the ball.
 It's not loud, but it is different, and many dogs are uneasy around new devices that make strange noises.

 You also need to know that it will take training before your dog will enjoy using the Ifetch on his own.
 You can't just buy this product and expect your dog to teach himself to use it.
 If you're not willing to put in the effort like you have to with many other interactive dog toys, then the Ifetch Interactive Ball Launcher will not be worth the investment.

 My favorite feature of the Ifetch is that it launches the ball immediately in order to reduce the chance that the ball will hit your dog.
 It is important that you teach your dog to drop the ball in from the side or behind the Ifetch.
 If he's standing in front of it and doesn't move immediately, he will get hit by the ball.

-Dirty or wet tennis balls may also effect the performance of the Ifetch.
-However, we always use it outdoors and there has never been an issue with launcher due to debris or moisture.
+Dirty or wet tennis balls may also affect the performance of the Ifetch.
+However, we always use it outdoors and there has never been an issue with the launcher due to debris or moisture.
 If the ball was launched directly into the mud or water, you may have an issue, but it works just fine for outdoor use on the grass or packed ground.